- How much store can we really set in the prediction of ‘crypto analysts?’

 Behind the Price

-Today, Tuesday 18th, is a great example of the kind of wild fortune telling that makes for such spectacular headlines.
-There are three examples in various crypto news outlets over the past 24 hours that are worth looking at, which are these:
+Let’s use a random day in 2019 an example of the kind of wild fortune telling that makes for such spectacular headlines.
+Here are three examples in various crypto news outlets in mid-June that year that are worth looking at:

 The highs for XRP also coincide with the “local top” many Bitcoin analysts are looking at for the peak of the next bull run.